Lesson 6: Generalizing muscles as recruited actuators#

 };

-If you run the model again and plot the same graphs, you will see this:
+When you run the model again and look at the same graphs, you’ll see this:

-This example shows how complicated the mechanics of the body is.
-Even this very simplified case would have different solutions if the parameters of the model were different.
-For instance if the shoulder were much stronger compared to the elbow, then the elbow would not have been able to help the shoulder in the latter case because the elbow would have the higher load compared to its strength.
-On the contrary, the shoulder would have been able to help the elbow in the former case by generating an additional force pushing against the wall.
+This example shows how complex body mechanics can be.
+Even this very simplified case would have different outcomes if the model’s parameters were different.
+For example, if the shoulder were much stronger than the elbow, the elbow wouldn’t be able to help the shoulder in the latter case because the elbow would have a higher load compared to its strength.
+Conversely, the shoulder could help the elbow in the former case by generating an additional force pushing against the wall.

-This completes the part of this tutorial dealing with muscles.
-But we are not completely finished yet.
+This concludes the part of this tutorial dealing with muscles.
+But we’re not done yet.
 The next lesson deals with the important topic of ligament modeling.